 Sanibel – Algiers Beach – Also known as the Gulfside Beach, thus beach is located on Sanibel Island near a gorgeous nature preserve.
 A perfect escape for y our and your canine companion.

 Tampa – Davis Islands Dog Park and Beach – While many Florida parks only allow dogs on the beach, this spot also has a dog-friendly dry park as well as a 200-foot coastline.
 You’ll also enjoy new artificial reefs, a breakwater and updated road and landscaping.

-Hope you can make it to Florida sometime this summer and take your fur family to one of these 10 dog parks or dog beaches.
+Hope you can make it to Florida sometime this summer .
+If so I hope you make it to one of these 10 dog parks or dog beaches.
 I am sure they will love it.
 Happy traveling with your dog(s)!
 If you’re looking for pet-friendly accommodations for you and your furry friends feel free to check out Tripping.com’s page of Florida vacation homes.